-There are various reasons why the government may have filed a Request For Evidence in your case.
+As a practical matter, there are various reasons why the government may have filed a Request For Evidence in your case.

 It could be your ages or your home countries.
 It could be that your marriage is recent or you have different educational levels.
 It could be you only met a few months ago and have not been together very long.

 Still, if yours is a real marriage, don’t spend too much time worrying.

 It’s far more beneficial to spend your time and energy working on your case and finding evidence to prove your marriage.

 If you’re going to handle responding on your own, be sure you understand what issues are crucial to winning a green card via marriage, and pay close attention to organizing your materials in a neat and orderly manner to assist the government’s adjudicating officer.